mad-lab/transit/src/pytransit/doc/source/CGI.rst

 Workflow
 --------
 Starting with fastq files, barcode counts are extracted.
 The user creates their own metadata file, for the counts.
-Fractional abundances are and used to run the CRISPRi-DR model.
+Fractional abundances are created using the counts files, the metadata file and the uninduced ATC counts file.
+The fractional abundances are then used to run the CRISPRi-DR model.
 The output of this model is a file that lists genes with their statistacal parameters and significance.
-Genes with significant interactions are those with qval of condetration dependence < 0.05 and \|Z score of concentration dpendence|>2 on the slope coefficient.
-However, genes can be ranked by depletion by sorting the coefficient of concentration dependence in ascending order

 .. image:: _images/CGI_workflow.png